Skip to main content

 Open Custom Dictionary

-Find the Words dictionary section and click Configure to open your custom dictionary.Open Custom Dictionary
+Find the Words dictionary section and click Configure.Open Custom Dictionary

 4